Radiology (X-Rays)

 Blue Cross Animal Hospital uses the services of an on-call Ultrasound technician in-house, or can refer your pet to an outside facility if necessary.

-Pets can also be referred to specialist for MRI and CT scans.
+Pets can also be referred to a specialist for MRI and CT scans.